 - Michigan census records for 1830 show Jacob and Fanny living together on Harsen’s Island;

 In 1826, David and Jacob formed a fur trading partnership and authored a document designating the other as their lawful heir.
-Upon David’s death in 1834, the document the two men authored would have devastating effects on David’s wife and children.
-Apparently, David had a Last Will and Testament that left his estate to his wife and children.
-However, the partnership document presented to the Cook County Probate Court by Jacob Harsen ended up being recognized as the official Last Will and Testament by the court, and the Laughton heirs were disinherited.
-Jacob was given all of David’s land in Illinois and a piece of property he owned on Stromness Island in Michigan.
-Jacob sold the land to a Detroit merchant, David Cooper, who ironically ended up being appointed as the administrator of his estate in 1843.
+When David died in 1834, the document the two men authored would have devastating effects on David’s wife and children.
+During his life, David signed a Last Will and Testament that left his estate to his wife and children.
+However, the partnership document presented to the Cook County Probate Court by Jacob Harsen ended up being recognized as the official Last Will and Testament by the court.
+The Laughton heirs were disinherited and Jacob was given all of David’s land in Illinois and a piece of property he owned on Stromness Island in Michigan.
+Jacob sold the land in Illinois to a Detroit merchant, David Cooper, who ironically ended up being appointed as the administrator of his estate in 1843.
 Jacob held on to the property on Stromness Island, as it was listed on the real property inventory of his estate.